Selwyn Cobbo: 2023

 In January, Cobbo came under criticism after comments he made about Brisbane coach Kevin Walters on the Back of the 135 podcast in November 2022.
 Cobbo said at the time “He’s a good person and a good bloke but I don’t think he’s a good coach, He’s not the best coach but he’s alright.
 He does a lot for the club but the way he coaches is a bit weird".
-Cobbo later apologised for the comments and stated that his words were taken out of context.The Broncos fined Cobbo $15,000 over the incident.
+Cobbo later apologised for the comments and stated that his words were taken out of context.
+The Broncos fined Cobbo $15,000 over the incident.
+In round 10 of the 2023 NRL season, Cobbo scored a hat-trick in Brisbane's 32-6 victory over Manly.